There are new requirements for the Tour of Heroes app:

 Learn about the link parameters list in the Routing chapter.

 Refresh the browser.
-We see only the app title and heroes link.
-We don't see the heroes list.
+The browser displays the app title and heroes link, but not the heroes list.

 The browser's address bar shows